Pratikbhanuse/pratikbhanuse.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: In Sanskrit (प्रतीक), Pratik means “symbol” or “image”.
-It is derived from the word 'Prateek', which conveys the idea of representation or emblem. #<a href='#'>Affiliations</a>.
+subtitle: In Sanskrit (प्रतीक), Pratik means “symbol” or “image”, or also conveys the idea of representation, or emblem. #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

 profile:
   align: right